top of page

 MISSION

-COASTS is on a mission to prevent the extinction of sea turtles and protect their natural habitat through targeted conservation actions, habitat restoration, scientific research, and outreach and education.
+COASTS is on a mission to prevent the extinction of sea turtles and protect their natural habitat through scientific research, data-driven conservation actions, habitat restoration, and environmental education.

 At the core of our work is a passionate and dedicated team of local assistants, scientists, students, conservationists, citizen scientists, and volunteers.
-We pride ourselves in being able to collaborate with a wide range of diverse groups, combining local knowledge with applied science and engaging and activating local stakeholders, to reach our goal and fill data gaps in sea turtle conservation.
+We pride ourselves in being able to collaborate with a diverse range of groups, combining local knowledge with applied science and engaging and activating local stakeholders, to reach our goals and fill knowledge gaps necessary for the effective protection of sea turtles.

 SPECIFIC GOALS